 A Bitbuy employee will never ask for your password or 2FA information.
 If they do, it’s possible that this individual is impersonating an employee in order to attempt to steal your account.
 If someone asks for your Bitbuy password, immediately report it to Bitbuy support for investigation.
 Also, if someone you are working with wants access to your computer, this is a major red flag.

 Bitbuy staff will not provide account specific support over social media, chat platform, or direct email.
-The only channels where they will discuss account details will be the Zendesk Ticket system (emails to and from [email protected]) as well on our phone line (1-888-770-COIN).
-Do not trust emails or phone calls from other sources.
+The only channels where they will discuss account details will be the Zendesk Ticket system (emails to and from [email protected]) Do not trust emails or phone calls from other sources.

 We all love free public WiFi, but these networks are definitely more susceptible to attacks.
 If you are on your phone, switch off WiFi when transacting crypto online for maximum security.